GeoscienceAustralia/burn-mapping/BurnCube/README.md

 The validation dataset is currently located under /g/data/xc0/project/Burn_mapping/02_Fire_Perimeters_Polygons/

 ## Run it on raijin
-The 'burnmapping_test.py' provides the example of running the BurnCube for a 25km tile with the centre lat,lon coordinates.
-The compuation tile is recorded for each step.
+The 'burnmapping_test.py' provides the example of running the BurnCube for a 25km tile with the centre lat,lon coordinates for a list of selected sites in sites.txt.

-The 'scheduler.py' runs 100km tiles using 'burn_mapping_tiles.py' with the give tile index

-The 'jobs.pbs' provides a simple example of scheduling the job for one tile in raijin
+The 'jobs.pbs' provides a simple example of scheduling a job for one tile in raijin calling the 'burn_mapping_tiles.py'.

-## Continental run on raijin

-The 'assign_tiles_tojob.py' provides an example of grouping Albers tiles into batches for processing.
+    To submit a single job for one tile, sepecify the tileid, mapping year, method, directories as follow: e.g. qsub -v ti=450,year=2017,method='NBR',dir='/test/',subdir='/test/subtiles/' jobs.pbs

+The 'scheduler.py' set up the runs for multiple 100km tiles by submitting multiple 'jobs.pbs' with the given tile indices.Please note that it will check the existence of subtiles and merged tiles before submitting the jobs to raijin.
+This script will submit one job per tile to raijin.

+    To process muliple tiles:
+    1. specify the mapping year, mapping method, change the directories for the 25km subtiles and merged 100km tiles in 'scheduler.py'.
+    2. pass the index number to scheduler and submit the jobs to raijin: e.g. python scheduler.py 400,500